cyclonic-games/encosy/readme.md

 });
 ```

 As you can see, to get a position of an entity, you would use the `of` method.
-This works similarily by concept to reflection, though it's not totally the same
+This works similarly in concept to reflection, though it's not totally the same
 thing.

 Then, to run the render system, you would call its `run` method: